thinkloop/knockout-js-progressive-filter/README.md

 The example fiddle progressively loads 10,000 random "folders" on startup - notice that scrolling and the UI remain smooth.
 If you type some characters into the input box below the title, you will see the results filter down gradually and without blocking.

 ###Basic Usage###
-Progressively load all items in a collection one at a time.
+Progressively load all items in a collection, one-by-one.
 ```html
 var viewModel = {
   // main collection